 - Coordinate patient flow through the repatriation process

-- The patient must have a valid Alberta Health Care number.
+- have a valid Alberta Health Care number.

-- The patient must have insurance coverage to pay for transportation costs (for repatriation internationally or within Canada – does not apply to repatriations within Alberta).
+- have insurance coverage to pay for transportation costs (for repatriation internationally or within Canada – does not apply to repatriations within Alberta).
 If the patient does not have appropriate insurance, transportation arrangements must be discussed with the patient, family or other applicable agency PRIOR to patient transfer.

-- The patient must be FIT TO FLY based on the sending physician’s medical assessment
+- be FIT TO FLY based on the sending physician’s medical assessment.

 - Download and print the RAAPID Patient Repatriation Request.

 Note: If you are unable to access the form, call RAAPID North or RAAPID South and forms can be faxed to you.

 - Sending hospital staff must complete the Repatriation form with the following information:

 - The most responsible practitioner name and contact information

 - Relevant information regarding the patient’s care needs, procedures, past medical history, and present medical status;